About Dr. Christina Nelsen, PsyD

 - Society for the Scientific Study of Sexuality

 Christina Nelsen, Psy.D. (# PSB37421), is a Registered Psychological Assistant to Dr. Miguel Hidalgo-Barnes, PsyD.
 A psychological assistant works under a supervisor to gain hours (a minimum of 1500 pre-doctoral and 1500 post-doctoral hours) for licensure before taking his or her exams.
-Dr. Nelsen has accrued her hours and will be taking the license exam this Fall.
+Dr. Nelsen has accrued her hours and will be taking the license exam this Summer.
 Her clinical interests are deeply rooted in intimacy, attachment, sexuality and relationship issues.
 Dr. Nelsen welcomes and values diversity.